Sunday, 25 September 2022

 Anyway.
 That sums up my main message for now.

 Since this dream, I wondered if the crystals that I had charged with the Narayana mantra had something to do with the experience of Kali.
 Further reading on the subject suggests that it might have.
-It appears that crytals can activate the energy centres in the astral body known as 'chakras'.
+It appears that crystals can activate the energy centres in the astral body known as 'chakras'.
 One needs to be very careful using them.

 I have decided to back off a little bit with using crystals during my prayers.
 The only reason I would like to use them is to amplify the power of the ashtakshara mantra when praying for world peace and the general welfare of all beings.
 This, I feel, is a safe and appropriate use of these stones (however, I still feel I need to be quite cautious with them after my recent experience).